farblos/wpg2dk/README.md

     See section [Injecting the WPG
     Metadata](#injecting-the-wpg-metadata).

-4. Reread the image metadata with digiKam.
+4. Read the image metadata with digiKam.

+    See section [Reading the Image Metadata with digiKam](#reading-the-image-metadata-with-digikam).

 Ideally and most easily the whole process is done as a one-way action where you start with exclusive WPG usage and end up with exclusive digiKam usage.
 Any past or future switching between photo organization software has the potential of introducing metadata inconsistencies.
-This [digiKam tutorial](https://userbase.kde.org/Digikam/Tutorials/Setup_of_digiKam_for_Windows_compatibility), however, tries to show how digiKam can be configured so that it handles metadata as compatible as possible with Microsoft products.
+In contrast to that, this [digiKam tutorial](https://userbase.kde.org/Digikam/Tutorials/Setup_of_digiKam_for_Windows_compatibility), tries to show how digiKam can be configured so that it handles metadata as compatible as possible with Microsoft products.

 This project has been developed and tested on "family photo collection scope" with most of the media being JPEG images.